 I call it Emotional Neglect.

 First, I saw it in my psychology clients.
 Then, the circle widened, and I began to see it in the people all around me: at the grocery store, the mall, and even on reality TV shows.

 This factor from childhood is so subtle that it goes virtually unnoticed by everyone while it does its silent damage to people’s lives.

 As I became aware of the full power and prevalence of Emotional Neglect, I felt compelled to drag it out of the darkness and into the light; to help people to see how it effects them, and to give them the tools to fix it.

-So I wrote a book called: Running on Empty: Overcome Your Childhood Emotional Neglect.
-This is the first book written about Emotional Neglect.
+In 2012, I wrote a book called: Running on Empty: Overcome Your Childhood Emotional Neglect.
+It was the first book written about Emotional Neglect.

 In it, I talk about:

 - Twelve types of parents who inadvertently emotionally neglect their children

 - Ten issues that emotionally neglected children struggle with as adults

 - And six clear strategies for how to overcome Emotional Neglect